ajw725/ajw725.github.io/_posts/2021-02-10-static-website-s3-cloudfront.markdown

 Uh oh.
 What's going on?

 Well, let's think about how navigation works in React.
 Remember that this is a **single-page** app.
 There's only one actual HTML page!
 There's just an `index.html` file with some script tags, and all of the content and interaction is rendered and handled by JavaScript.
 Let's say I have a link on my home page to `/dropdown`, where the link is implemented using the React router.
 If I click that link, the click is handled by JS, which checks the target and renders the appropriate component.
-It also updates the browser's navigation bar to match, but there's no actual navigation occurring.
+It also updates the browser's address bar to match, but there's no actual navigation occurring.
 The only way the app works at all is that I've told CloudFront to serve `/index.html` as the root object, so when I visit the root path, that's what I get.
 When I visit `/dropdown` directly, it doesn't know what to do, because there's no file at `/dropdown` in the S3 bucket.

 How do we fix this?
 We can create a custom error-handling rule on the CloudFront distribution.
 Go back to the distribution and find the "Error Pages" tab, and create a custom error response: